• Skip to main content

 • Recipe

 Winter is the season for citrus, and we can enjoy it in all sorts of different forms.
-My daughter and I came up with this recipe while we were staying at their house over the Christmas holiday.
-She had in mind some “power bites” that she had made before.
-I wanted to change a few things for my liking.
-In the end, we came up with something entirely different!
+My daughter and I came up with this recipe while her father and I were staying at their house over the Christmas holiday.

-I know they were a hit, because after sampling them, our then four-year-old grandson came back later and asked for them again!
+I know they were a hit, because after sampling them, our then-four-year-old grandson came back later and asked for them again!
 On subsequent visits, he has put in special requests for our lemon balls!

 My daughter later made the breakfast bites with lime juice instead of lemon, also with very good results.